MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

     .StartApp();
 ```

-The relative path example tells `AppBundle` to go up three directories from the UITest assembly, and then navigate down the project tree of the iOS application project to find the app bundle.
+The relative path example tells `AppBundle` to go up three directories from the Xamarin.UITest assembly, and then navigate down the project tree of the iOS application project to find the app bundle.

 `ConfigureApp` does have other methods to help configure `IApp`.
 See the [iOSAppConfigurator](http://developer.xamarin.com/api/type/Xamarin.UITest.Configuration.iOSAppConfigurator/) class for more details.
 Some of the more interesting methods are described in the following table: